Skip to content

 Why is Something So Pretty Such a Problem

 It helps to begin with a little myth‑busting.
 Penn State Extension did exactly this in a January 2022 post, Spotted Lanternfly Lore: Penn State Experts Clear Up Falsehoods About Pest.
 Here are three selected myths.
 Myth: Spotted lanternflies kill all plants and trees.
 In reality, they rarely kill their hosts.
 Grapevines are one notable exception, and the piece indicates that their feeding can also kill tree of heaven, although current research reveals this is unlikely to be the primary cause of death.
 What lanternflies can reliably cause is stress—enough to make trees more vulnerable to other pressures such as insects, disease, or drought, and enough to reduce growth.
 Myth: Homemade sprays are safe and effective.
 Dish soap, vinegar, glass cleaner, and similar mixtures can be harmful to plants, pets, and people.
 If you decide to use a chemical approach, you’re far better off choosing a registered insecticide and precisely following the label.
 Myth: Spotted lanternflies are harmful to humans, pets, livestock, or buildings.
 They don’t bite or sting, and they don’t damage structures.
-Even in large numbers, they’re more of a nuisance than a threat—though they’re not exactly palatable for most animals because of tree of heaven feeding.

 What’s on the Menu